 Exercise and Pain

-I know it sounds a contradiction in terms but when your back for example is in a lot of pain, we tend to think of exercise as a way of aggravating it.
-The truth is that exercise if done correctly often improves back pain, by strengthening the core muscles and by producing endorphins.
-What is needed is a workout tailored to you, and most gyms will be able to take into consideration health matters before issuing you with a correct set of exercises.
-My own gym for example did not include a rowing machine in my set of exercises because of past problems, but once I build up muscle else where I should be able to then move on to one without doing myself damage.
+I know it sounds a contradiction in terms but when your back, is in a lot of pain, we tend to think of exercise as a way of aggravating it.
+The truth is that exercise if done correctly often improves back pain.
+Consequently, strengthening the core muscles and by producing endorphins.
+What is needed is a workout tailored to you.
+Most gyms will be able to take into consideration health matters before issuing you with a correct set of exercises.
+My own gym, for example, did not include a rowing machine in my initial set of exercises because of past problems.
+Later, when I built up muscle elsewhere, I was able to then move on to one without doing myself damage.

 Penny Ling is a widely experienced hypnotherapist who has worked with everyone from top executives to stroke victims since 2007.
 She has been editor of Hypnotherapy Today Magazine and is a supervisor and mentor for members of the AfSFH and NCH.

 Read Penny’s inspiring story “How I beat all my phobias”, or find out more how hypnotherapy could help your problem by downloading “How Solution Focused Hypnotherapy can help with life”.
 Feel free to send Penny a message here.